robinarthur/Python-based-Minesweeper-Solver/README.md

-# MinesWeeperSolver
+# Python-based Minesweeper Solver

-python code that solves minesweeper

-## Important:

-Since the algorithm uses image-processing methods in OpenCV (template matching), it is important to make sure that the following configure is met.

-- game version: Minesweeper from Windows 7
-- resolution: 1920*1080
-- display scaling: 150%
+Python code that solves the game Minesweeper in Windows 7.
+This program uses image-processing method in OpenCV(template matching).